Mount Karisimbi

-Mount Karisimbi is an active stratovolcano in the Virunga Mountains on the border between Rwanda and the Democratic Republic of Congo.
+Mount Karisimbi is a stratovolcano in the Virunga Mountains on the border between Rwanda and the Democratic Republic of Congo.
 At 4507 m, Karisimbi is the highest of the eight major mountains of the mountain range, which is a part of Albertine Rift, the western branch of the East African Rift.
 Karisimbi is flanked by Mikeno to the north, Bisoke to the east and Nyiragongo to the west, on the other side of the Rift Valley.
-Karisimbi is the 11th highest mountain of Africa.
+Karisimbi is the 11th highest mountain of Africa and ranked 61st by prominence.

-The name Karisimbi comes from the word 'amasimbi' in the local language, Kinyarwanda, which means snow.
+The name Karisimbi comes from the word 'amasimbi', which means snow in the local Kinyarwanda language.
 Snow can mostly be found during the dry season in June, July and August on the top of the volcano.

 Between Karisimbi and Bisoke is the Karisoke Research Center, which was founded by Dian Fossey in order to observe the mountain gorillas living in this area.

-1908 expedition
+History

 On February 27, 1908, an expedition led by Egon Von Kirschstein was coming down the Branca Crater when a hailstorm and snowstorm caused twenty of the expedition's porters to perish.

+In May 2010, a series of non-volcanic mudflows triggered by rain occurred along the volcano's western flank.
+The mudflows carried volcanic rocks and vegetation debris downhill.
+At Kibiriga, the mudflows caused severe damage and killed at least 50 people.